orion-research/coach/Tutorial_decision_process.md

 	 * Running on http://127.0.0.1:5007/ (Press CTRL+C to quit)

-Now, start your web browser and point it to the address http://127.0.0.1:5007/process_menu, and you should see "Automatically generated process menu for PughService" on your screen.
+Now, start your web browser and point it to the address `http://127.0.0.1:5007/process_menu`, and you should see "Automatically generated process menu for PughService" on your screen.

+There is also a feature which allows you to test all endpoints through an interactive interface.
+It is available at `http://127.0.0.1:5007/test_ui`.
+As we add more endpoints, you may return to this page to check that they have been properly added.

 # Running the decision method as part of COACH locally